Providing Divorce Mediation Services Throughout California

 Common Law Marriage – A Deep Dive

 Common-law marriage is not just cohabitation.
-Though cohabitating is one of the elements that constitute common law marriage.
-This is how it is distinct from cohabitation.
+Though cohabitating is one of the elements that constitute it.
+This is how it is distinguished from cohabitation.

 You are likely to see the following things in common-law marriage couples: